 Manufacturing Member: We have implemented SAP OTC for our much smaller, Canadian business, but have not jumped into our domestic business, due to a complicated transition.
 However, it is being evaluated & will be done in the future.

 Computers & Electronics Member: We have 4 of the 5 functions within our SSC…Order Processing is a function that we have made several pitches to assume, but, to date, we have not been successful!

 Consumer Products & Services Member: Order Processing is separate, but the rest of the process is consolidated into one global organization.

-Non-Profit Member: Most of the O2C steps are consolidated with Finance Shared Services team, but various lines of business perform the order taking process and integrate customers and transactions to accounting ERP.
+Non-Profit Member: Most of the O2C steps are consolidated with the Finance Shared Services team, but various lines of business perform the order-taking process and integrate customers and transactions into accounting ERP.

 Manufacturing: We have AR/Credit standardized and performed in Shared Services, but the Order Management function is still performed by the business units, with no plans to change.